Home & Family

 While Utah is well-known for being a family-oriented state, more must be done to ensure that women and girls can thrive in all settings.
 Focused initiatives are necessary to nurture environments that promote healthy relationships and overall flourishing in homes and families.
 Key areas of emphasis include healthy and balanced relationships, unpaid domestic labor, unpaid care work, emotional work, communication, and women’s sexual wellness.
 By prioritizing and addressing the unique needs and challenges faced by women and girls, Utah can create a thriving society for all.
-To learn more, listen to the spoke leaders discuss the work on this 15-minute podcast.
+To learn more, check out the resource box below.

 Spoke Leaders